-At December 31, 2017, we had issued and outstanding 4.0 million shares of our Floating-Rate Non-Cumulative Preferred Stock, Series B.
+At December 31, 2018, we had issued and outstanding 4.0 million shares of our Series B Preferred Stock.

-Our preferred stock is senior to our shares of common stock in right of payment of dividends and other distributions.
-We must be current on dividends payable to holders of preferred stock before any dividends can be paid on our common stock.
-In the event of our bankruptcy, dissolution or liquidation, the holders of our preferred stock must be satisfied before any distributions can be made to our common shareholders.
+Our Series B Preferred Stock is senior to our shares of common stock in right of payment of dividends and other distributions.
+Generally, we must be current on dividends payable to holders of our Series B Preferred Stock before any dividends can be paid on our common stock.
+We also must comply with certain provisions that are protective of the Series B Preferred Stock in order to effectuate any repurchases under our new common stock share repurchase program.
+In the event of our bankruptcy, dissolution or liquidation, the holders of our Series B Preferred Stock must be satisfied before any distributions can be made to our common shareholders.

-Our ability to pay dividends on our common stock can be subject to regulatory restrictions.
+We may be limited in our ability to pay dividends on, and repurchase, our common stock.